ayushsundar/ayushsundar/README.md

 ### 👋 Hey, I’m Ayush

-I’m a CS + Math student at the University of Maryland, and I love using data to model complex systems—whether in markets, sports, or games.
+I’m a CS and Math student at the University of Maryland, and I love using data to model complex systems.
+Whether it's markets, sports, or games, I'm drawn to environments where decisions matter.

 Right now, I’m building: